Prime Time Crime

 ORLANDO - An Orlando police officer was shot and killed Monday morning on Princeton St and the suspect - wanted in a homicide - is at large.
 Official identified the shooter as Markeith Loyd, 43.
 Deputies had been on the lookout for Lloyd for weeks because of a murder warrant: He's accused of murdering his pregnant girlfriend, Sade Dixon, 24, in Dec.
 (Orlando Sentinel)

-MORE: Officer ID'd Shot officer dies Officer shot Ex-boyfriend named as suspect
+MORE: Officer ID'd Shot officer dies Officer shot Ex-boyfriend named as suspect Deputy dies during crash while searching

 Sara, Grace Packer & Jacob Sullivan